ysyk2021/the-ai-mindset-cultivating-a-winning-attitude-with-artificial-intelligence/src/chapter-5-3.md

-# Importance of Balancing Human Intuition and AI-Driven Insights in Leadership

 Artificial intelligence (AI) is transforming the way we work and make decisions, including in leadership roles.
 In this chapter, we'll explore the importance of balancing human intuition and AI-driven insights in leadership.